akvarium11/AkvariumMacros/README.md

 ## <a id="how-to-use"></a> ▶️How to Use

 Just launch the exe with Minecraft opened and press *INSERT*.

+> [!IMPORTANT]
+> Minecraft needs to be in windowed mode.

 ## <a id="ban"></a> ❓Would i get banned?